ckeditor/ckeditor4-docs/docs/guide/dev/howtos/dialog_windows/README.md

 ## How Do I Learn the Names of CKEditor Dialog Window Fields?

 If you want to customize a dialog window, the easiest and most convenient way is to enable the {@link guide/dev/features/devtools/README Developer Tools} plugin that displays the names and IDs of all dialog window elements when you hover them with your mouse.
-You can see the plugin demo in [CKEditor SDK](https://sdk.ckeditor.com/samples/devtools.html).
+You can see the plugin demo in {@linksdk devtools CKEditor SDK}.

 The following figure shows the tooltip that describes the **URL** field of the **Link** dialog window that is displayed after the **Developer Tools** plugin was enabled.